Sudhu2004/Tally_SystemProgramming/README.md

 - Verify network connectivity between the sender and receivers.
 - Check for any firewall or network restrictions that may block UDP traffic.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

 ## Contact

-For any issues or contributions, please contact [your-email@example.com].
+For any issues or contributions, please contact.